dustMason/nicefort/readme.md

 - ui
   - [x] fix layout bug with inventory table and make it look consistent
   - [x] `space` to pick up entity player is standing on instead of moving towards
+  - show items that player is standing on in sidebar
   - mouse support
   - render event types with color/style
 - refactor: instead of entity fields `npc`, `player`, `flora` make `NPC`, `player`, `Flora` each embed `entity`.
 Then switch statements can handle current `attackable`, `harvestable` scenarios.
 Make a new type `ItemEntity`.